FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 ## Queue

-New alerts are queued.
+Alerts are queued immediately.
 Drupal Queue is used.
 Because processing of them takes considerable time.
 Might be 1-2minutes per queue item.

 Queue processing distributes alert references to users who have signed up for them.